technyon/nuki_hub/README.md

 ## Recommended ESP32 devices

-We don't recommend using single-core ESP32 devices (ESP32-C3, ESP32-C6, ESP32-H2, ESP32-Solo1).<br>
-Although Nuki Hub supports single-core devices, Nuki Hub uses both CPU cores (if available) to process tasks (e.g. HTTP server/MQTT client/BLE scanner/BLE client) and thus runs much better on dual-core devices.<br>

-We also don't recommend using the original ESP32 or ESP32-Solo1 devices because these devices experience unexpected crashes related to the (closed-source) BLE controller.<br>
+We don't recommend using the original ESP32 or ESP32-Solo1 devices because these devices experience unexpected crashes related to the (closed-source) BLE controller.<br>
-In all newer models (e.g. ESP32-S3, ESP32-P4, ESP32-C3, ESP32-C6, ESP32-H2) these unexpected crashed haven't been seen.
+In newer models (e.g. ESP32-S3, ESP32-P4, ESP32-C3, ESP32-C5, ESP32-C6, ESP32-H2) these unexpected crashed are seen a lot less.

-When buying a new device in 2025 we can only recommend the ESP32-S3 with PSRAM (look for an ESP32-S3 with the designation N>=4 and R>=2 such as an ESP32-S3 N16R8).<br>
+When buying a new device in 2025 we generally recommend the ESP32-S3 with PSRAM (look for an ESP32-S3 with the designation N>=4 and R>=2 such as an ESP32-S3 N16R8).<br>
 The ESP32-S3 is a dual-core CPU with many GPIO's, ability to enlarge RAM using PSRAM, ability to connect Ethernet modules over SPI and optionally power the device with a PoE splitter.<br>
-The only functions missing from the ESP32-S3 as compared to other ESP devices is the ability to use some Ethernet modules only supported by the original ESP32 (and ESP32-P4) and the ability to connect over WIFI6 (C6 or ESP32-P4 with C6 module)
+The only functions missing from the ESP32-S3 as compared to other ESP devices is the ability to use some Ethernet modules only supported by the original ESP32 (and ESP32-P4) and the ability to connect over WIFI6 (C5, C6 or ESP32-P4 with C6 module)

+The ESP32-C5 with PSRAM is a good option providing higher clockspeeds than the C6 and adding PSRAM and WIFI 6 on the 5 Ghz band support.
+Nuki Hub uses both CPU cores (if available) to process tasks (e.g. HTTP server/MQTT client/BLE scanner/BLE client) and thus runs better on dual-core devices.<br>

 We provide a build for the ESP32-P4 with ESP32-C6-MINI-1 module for BLE/WiFi but this device is untested as of now.

 Other considerations:
 - If Ethernet/PoE is required: An ESP32-S3 with PSRAM in combination with a SPI Ethernet module ([W5500](https://www.aliexpress.com/w/wholesale-w5500.html)) and [PoE to Ethernet and USB type B/C splitter](https://aliexpress.com/w/wholesale-poe-splitter-usb-c.html) or the LilyGO-T-ETH ELite, LilyGO-T-ETH-Lite-ESP32S3 or M5stack Atom S3R with the M5stack AtomPoe W5500 module
-- If WIFI6 is absolutely required (it probably isn't): ESP32-C6 or ESP32-P4 with ESP32-C6-MINI-1 module (UNTESTED)
+- If WIFI6 is required: ESP32-C5, ESP32-C6 or ESP32-P4 with ESP32-C6-MINI-1 module (UNTESTED)

 Devices ranked best-to-worst:
 - ESP32-P4 with ESP32-C6-MINI-1 module (UNTESTED)
 - ESP32-S3 with PSRAM
+- ESP32-C5 with PSRAM
 - ...... <br>
 (Devices below will not support some Nuki Hub functions, be slower and/or are more likely to experience unexpected crashes)
 - ESP32-S3 without PSRAM